 Assistant Professor

-Juan received her PhD from the University of Cambridge where she was trained as an ethnographer and anthropologist.
+Juan received her PhD from the University of Cambridge.
 Prior to joining the University of Macau, she contributed as a research fellow at the Southern University of Science and Technology.
-She takes great pleasure in supervising PhD candidates in any of her areas of expertise.

 • Research fellow, The Center of Social Sciences, Southern University of Science and Technology, 2021-2023